 - London Jazz Festival: Over the course of 10 days this month (November 16 to 25, 2018), this city-wide festival will take over London venues for performances by both rising stars and jazz legends alike.

 - Christmas Lights in the West End: Both Oxford Street and Regent Street switch on their holiday lights for the season in early November, which is usually marked with a tree-lighting ceremony or event.

 - Although there are no more official Bank Holidays in London until Christmas Day, there are still plenty of opportunities to take a long weekend trip from the city if you can get time off from work.

-- Avoid booking accommodations during America's Thanksgiving as hotels will likely increase prices to accommodate for the influx of tourists.
+- Avoid booking accommodations during America's Thanksgiving as hotels will likely increase prices to accommodate the influx of tourists.
 Even though England doesn't celebrate the holiday, businesses across the country anticipate American travelers who will take the opportunity to visit.

 - London schools are in session throughout the month, so visiting attractions during the weekdays will mean fewer lines and shorter wait times at even the most popular destinations in and around the city.

 - Bonfire Night, which is celebrated on November 5 each year, is also known as Guy Fawkes Night, named after the revolutionary who attempted to blow up the House of Parliament in 1605 to protest the British government.
 An effigy of Fawkes is often burned on a bonfire to celebrate the anniversary of his arrest, which is where the tradition got its new name.

 - Like New York City's Broadway, London's West End is known around the world for its theatres and performing arts centers—as well as the shows produced at each year-round.
 Be sure to stop by one of these great venues for an evening of world-class entertainment.